-‘Big Brother’ Fans React As Jackson Michie Reveals He Was Recovering From Drug Addiction While On Show
+'Big Brother' Fans React As Jackson Michie Reveals He Was Recovering From Drug Addiction While On Show

-Big Brother star Jackson Michie stunned fans with his recent revelation that he was recovering from drug addiction when he won the 21st season of the CBS reality show nearly two years ago.
+Big Brother star Jackson Michie stunned fans with his recent revelation that he was recovering from drug addiction when he won Season 21 of the CBS reality show nearly two years ago.

 On his Instagram and TikTok page, the 25-year-old reality star shared a video that showed him looking down and depressed as he listed the demons he has battled.